dlepex/newsmaker/README.md

 ### Filter language description

-Filter expression is a DNF of regex pattern sequences.
+Filter expression is DNF of regex pattern sequences.
 Before checking against the filter expression, the sentence (news title) is tokenized into a words sequence.

 Filter Grammar EBNF:
 ```